G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Threat Model and Design Goals

 \subsection{Threat Model}

-To effectively counter backdoor attacks, it is crucial to distinctly define the scope of knowledge and abilities that both attacker and defender possess.
+In the context of countering backdoor attacks, it is crucial to establish clear boundaries for the knowledge and abilities possessed by both attackers and defenders.

 \textbf{Attacker Knowledge and Abilities}.
-Following previous research~\cite{bagdasaryan2020how,zhang2022flip,wang2020attack}, it is hypothesized that attacker $\mathcal{A}$ is unknown about the orchestration server, such as the aggregation procedure and backdoor defense mechanisms, thereby unable to manipulate operations on the server.
-This assumption is practical, as the server only necessitates locally trained models from clients, without disclosing any of its own information.
+Drawing from prior research~\cite{bagdasaryan2020how,wang2020attack,zhang2022flip}, we assume that the attacker $\mathcal{A}$ remains unaware of the orchestration server's inner workings, including the aggregation process and any implemented backdoor defense mechanisms.
+Consequently, the attacker cannot manipulate server operations.
+Note that the attacker can devise a specific mechanism to probe inner workings, like the indicators used in 3DFed~\cite{li20233dfed}.

-Once the attacker compromises clients, such as smartphones, wearable and edge devices~\cite{huang2022cross}, due to the inherent characteristics of FL, all data collection and model training procedures, inclusive of hyper-parameters like epochs and learning rate, fall under their control.
-The attacker possesses the discretion to engage in data poisoning attacks, model poisoning attacks, or a combination of both.
-In data poisoning attacks, the attacker manipulates backdoored samples to produce poisoned weights.
-To maintain a low profile, the attacker employs the poisoned data rate (PDR)~\cite{bagdasaryan2020how,wang2020attack} to restrict the deviation of poisoned weights from the global model.
-Assuming $\tilde{\mathcal{D}}_{c_i}$ is the set of all training samples in malicious client $c_i$ and $\mathcal{D}_{c_i}^{\mathcal{A}}$ is the set of backdoored samples within $\tilde{\mathcal{D}}_{c_i}$, PDR of client $c_i$ is $PDR_{c_i} = \nicefrac{\Vert \mathcal{D}_{c_i}^{\mathcal{A}} \Vert}{\Vert \tilde{\mathcal{D}}_{c_i} \Vert}$.
-We designate the fraction of compromised clients as the poisoned model rate $PMR = \nicefrac{K}{M}$, considering that the attacker cannot engage all clients for an attack.
-In this work, it is assumed that the attacker can control up to 50\% of clients.
-Note that server $\mathcal{S}$ randomly selects a fraction of $M$ clients, hence, the precise number of malicious clients participating in each FL round remains unpredictable.
+Once the attacker successfully compromises clients, which could be devices such as smartphones, wearable devices, or edge devices~\cite{huang2022cross}, they gain control over all aspects of data collection and model training.
+This control extends to hyper-parameters such as the number of training epochs and learning rates.
+The attacker is free to execute data poisoning attacks, model poisoning attacks, or a combination of both.
+In data poisoning attacks, the attacker modifies backdoored samples to generate poisoned weights.
+To maintain a low profile, the attacker employs a Poisoned Data Rate (PDR)~\cite{bagdasaryan2020how,wang2020attack}, which constrains the deviation of poisoned weights from the global model.
+Specifically, if $\tilde{\mathcal{D}}_{c_i}$ represents all training samples in a malicious client $c_i$, and $\mathcal{D}_{c_i}^{\mathcal{A}}$ represents the subset of backdoored samples within $\tilde{\mathcal{D}}_{c_i}$, the PDR for client $c_i$ is defined as $PDR_{c_i} = \nicefrac{\lVert \mathcal{D}_{c_i}^{\mathcal{A}} \rVert}{\lVert \tilde{\mathcal{D}}_{c_i} \rVert}$.
+We denote the fraction of compromised clients as the Poisoned Model Rate $PMR = \nicefrac{K}{M}$, with the assumption that the attacker can control up to 50\% of clients.
+Importantly, due to the server's random selection of a fraction of $M$ clients in each FL round, the exact number of malicious clients participating remains unpredictable.